milvus-io/pymilvus/README.md

 12245748929023489
 ...
 ```

----
+### Search vectors
-Search vectors
+1. Specify the search range.
 ```python
 # create 5 vectors of 256-dimension
 >>> q_records = [[random.random() for _ in range(dim)] for _ in range(5)]
 ```

-Then get results
+2. Search vectors and you can get such results:
 ```python
 >>> status, results = milvus.search_vectors(table_name='test01', query_records=q_records, top_k=10)
 >>> print(status)